CP-118378361/SFIA2.0/README.md

 Not fully functioning and only redeploying manually after terraform is applied main.yml not applied

 ## Reflection
-Learnt a lot along the way whilst doing the project.
+ - Learnt a lot along the way whilst doing the project.
 Saw how the different areas of training can be implemented into a project.
-Used lots of new software for the first time and had to adapt and learn more about these softwares during my project.
+ - Used lots of new software for the first time and had to adapt and learn more about these softwares during my project.
+ - Testing is something I need to learn to do properly and hopefully become confident in doing, this was one of main goals for this project after SFIA1 and I think i definetly achieved it in some manner.